River Ure: History

 The valley has been inhabited since prehistoric times.
 Examples of earthworks and other artifacts from the Bronze and Iron Ages can be seen in the Dales Countryside Museum in Hawes, and the Romans built a fort at Bainbridge.
 Place names in the valley denote the different types of settlers, such as Angles and Norse with typical suffixes such as "ton" and "sett".

 During medieval times, much of the upper dale was sheep country belonging to Middleham Castle and Jervaulx Abbey.

-In 1751, the Richmond to Lancaster Turnpike was created and originally followed the Roman road from Bainbridge.
+In 1751, the Richmond to Lancaster Turnpike was created and followed the Roman road from Bainbridge.
 In 1795, it was diverted along the valley to Hawes and took the Widdale route, now the B6255 to Ingleton.

-More recently in 1990, Aysgarth Falls was used as a location in Robin Hood, Prince of Thieves, in the scene where Robin Hood fights Little John.
-It also featured in the 1992 film of Wuthering Heights and the 1984 TV miniseries, A Woman of Substance.
+In 1990, Aysgarth Falls was used as a location in Robin Hood, Prince of Thieves, in the scene where Robin Hood fights Little John.
+The falls also featured in the 1992 film of Wuthering Heights and the 1984 TV miniseries, A Woman of Substance.